junhkim1226/TADF-DL/README.md

 --N_properties $N_PROPERTIES \
 --dropout $DROPOUT 1> ./results/log.txt
 ```
-An explanation of the options can be found in `src/model_directory/script/train.py.
+An explanation of the options can be found in `src/model_directory/script/train.py`.

 or

-Run `python src/model_directory/script/train.py --help`
+Run `python src/model_directory/script/train.py --help`.

-You can check train loss and validation loss in `scr/model_directory/train/result/log.txt`
+You can check train loss and validation loss in `scr/model_directory/train/result/log.txt`.

 ## Test